OscarValerock/PowerQueryFunctions/README.md

 # Power Query Functions
 ## Introduction

 This repository offers a suite of Power Query functions and scripts, aiming to streamline data manipulation tasks.
 It addresses the lack of a centralized library system in Power Query, helping developers avoid redundant efforts and improve efficiency.

 Power Query's absence of shared libraries leads to unnecessary duplication and inefficiencies in development.
-By aggregating reusable code, this project encourages more efficient data handling and reduces development time.
+This project encourages more efficient data handling and reduces development time by aggregating reusable code.

 Despite Power Query's limitations, such as its specific M code environment, this initiative promotes community collaboration to expand its capabilities.
 Through sharing code and expertise, it seeks to overcome inherent challenges and push the boundaries of Power Query's functionality.